CapitaLand and Ascendas-Singbridge in S$11-billion deal to create Asia’s largest diversified real estate group

 1. What is the proposed transaction?

 CapitaLand Limited (“CapitaLand”) has entered into a transaction with Temasek to acquire from its subsidiary, Ascendas-Singbridge Pte Ltd (“ASB”), all the shares in the two wholly-owned subsidiaries of ASB.
-The proposed transaction is valued at approximately S$11 billion and is subject to approval by CapitaLand’s independent shareholders at an Extraordinary General Meeting (“EGM”), expected to be convened by 1H 2019.
+The proposed transaction is valued at approximately S$11 billion and is subject to approval by CapitaLand’s independent shareholders at the Extraordinary General Meeting (“EGM”) on 12 April 2019.

 2. What is the rationale for the proposed transaction?

 The proposed transaction will create the largest diversified real estate group in Asia (the “Group”).
-The combined total assets under management (“AUM”) of the Group will exceed S$116 billion.
+The combined total assets under management (“AUM”) of the Enlarged Group will increase to S$123.4 billion.
 The Group’s expanded asset classes will include logistics/business parks, industrial, lodging, commercial, retail and residential.
-Its geographical presence will span more than 180 cities across 32 countries.
-In addition, the Group will leapfrog CapitaLand’s Year 2020 AUM target of S$100 billion, putting it amongst the top 10 real estate investment managers globally; as well as the manager of the three largest real estate investment trusts (REITs) listed on the Singapore Exchange, namely Ascendas Real Estate Investment Trust, CapitaLand Mall Trust and CapitaLand Commercial Trust.
+Its geographical presence will span more than 180 cities across over 30 countries.
+This puts CapitaLand amongst the top 10 real estate investment managers globally; as well as the manager of the three largest real estate investment trusts (REITs) listed on the Singapore Exchange, namely Ascendas Real Estate Investment Trust, CapitaLand Mall Trust and CapitaLand Commercial Trust.

 As a result, the proposed transaction brings numerous benefits including:

 1) Achieves immediate scale in new economy sectors such as logistics and business parks

 2) Deepens CapitaLand’s presence in its core markets of Singapore and China